-You can find course titles and descriptions in the Undergraduate Course Guide Fall-Winter 2016-2017.
+You can find course titles and descriptions in the Undergraduate Course Guide Fall-Winter 2019-20 here.

-Send a request ASAP to arts@uOttawa.ca with your student number, the program you are in (major, honours, etc.), the stage you will at in your studies and the seminar information.
+Send a request to arts@uOttawa.ca with your student number, the program you are in (major, honours, etc.), the stage you will be at in your studies and the seminar information.

-FAQ #3.
-I am pursuing a major in history and I would like to take more than one seminar because...
+3. I am pursuing a major in history and I would like to take more than one seminar because...
 I am doing a minor and I would like to take a seminar because...
-It is possible??
+It is possible?

-Send a request to the academic secretariat (arts@uOttawa.ca) with your student number and your program (specialization, major, etc.) and briefly explain why you want to follow the course.
-Make sure you submit your application no later than mid-August.
-If there are seats remaining after students needing the course to complete their studies have enrolled, we will register you.
+Send a request to the to the History department’s undergraduate program chair (firstname.lastname@example.org) with your student number and your program (specialization, major, etc.) and briefly explain why you want to take the course.
+If there are seats remaining after students needing the course to complete their studies have enrolled, we can give you permission to register.

-FAQ #4.
-I can not register a seminar or course that I really want.
+5. I cannot register a seminar or course that I really want.
 Can I do something?

 Not always: 1000-level courses are given every year; courses at the 2000 level on 20th century history are generally offered every year; other 2000-level courses are generally given every two years; 3000-level courses are offered every two or three years (depending on availability of teaching staff).
 Course topics for most courses designated as “selected topics” change from year to year.

 If the title says “Seminar in…” it is a seminar.
 If it says “Selected topics in…” it is a course.